Dermal Fillers- Restylane® & JUVÉDERM™

 Wrinkles may be grouped into two types—dynamic wrinkles—those that form when muscles contract, and static wrinkles, which are lines or depressions that exist even when there is no muscle action or pull on the skin.
 Dynamic wrinkles are best treated with BOTOX® Cosmetic, whereas static wrinkles are best treated with substances that plump up and fill out the problem lines.
 These substances are known medically as “dermal fillers.”

-The procedure: The doctor will ease the injectable gel under your skin to augment, or fill, wrinkles and folds.
+The doctor will ease the injectable gel under your skin to augment, or fill wrinkles and folds.
 Following the injection, he may gently massage the treated areas.
 The procedure is quick and easy.
 The injection itself usually takes only 15 minutes.